-Stakeholder consultation revealed a significant number of aspects of the West Cumbrian communities under consideration as distinctively positive; a strong collective identity and active ingroup peer support for example, testifying to this value.
-It is through these assets that a number of interventions will be co-produced in these communities to promote community capital2, including the promotion of citizenship participation.
+Stakeholder consultation revealed a significant number of aspects of the West Cumbrian communities under consideration as distinctively positive; a strong collective identity and active in-group peer support for example, testifying to this value.
+It is through these assets that a number of interventions will be co-produced in these communities to promote community capital[2], including the promotion of citizenship participation.
 The interventions will draw on the Connected Communities evidence framework, which has now been further applied and elaborated in a range of local, national and international settings in the work of the CCC.
-Connected Communities is an asset-based approach to community engagement that focuses on the strengths available to each local community, while acknowledging while acknowledging and identifying other needs.
+Connected Community, while acknowledging and identifying other needs.
 Significantly, the approach sees the often unseen community and social networks of communities as key to these assets.
-Through coproduction, it aims to empower communities to better understand themselves, address their own problems in partnership with other organisations, and realise the opportunities and aspirations.
+Through co-production, it aims to empower communities to better understand themselves, address their own problems in partnership with other organisations, and realise the opportunities and aspirations.